Everyone needs to be forgiven from time to time, but how much should you pay for it?

 Some insurance companies will lower premiums more quickly for drivers who maintain a clean record.
 Other driver discounts can also be available for safe driving, like the good-driver discounts offered by any number of top insurance coverage providers.
 In the aftermath of an accident, be sure to speak with your agent about ways to lower your premium.

-How does Accident Forgiveness work?
+How does accident forgiveness work?

 First, you need to qualify.
 Every auto insurance company will do things a little differently.
 Some will require that you have no accidents in your recent driving history.
 Others may require that you have paid into the program for at least one year.
 Excessive moving violations can also make you ineligible.

 The best way to learn about accident forgiveness specific to your policy is to speak with your insurance agent.
-They should provide you with all relevant information.
+They should provide you with all the relevant information.

 Insurance companies that offer accident forgiveness